PainterHalver/sc_lab/lab3/README.md

   - 🟩home dir for jumphost
   - 🟩data dir for Jenkins, SonarQube
 - 🟩S3 bucket: must not be public and encrypted with a KMS key.
-- 🟥DNS (Route53): private dns, use domain name for each host
+- 🟩DNS (Route53): private dns, use domain name for each host
 - 🟩Tagging resources with required tags Group:CyberDevOps, Environment:development
 - Following resources are considered non-compliant resources:
   - 🟩type of EC2, EBS volume, RDS, SG